-Even if you're are in good health today, there's a good chance that you'll eventually need some type of long-term care, at least for awhile.
-Over 70% of people over age 65 will need some long-term care, according to a study by the U.S. Department of Health and Human Services.
+Even if you are in good health today, there's a good chance that you'll eventually need some type of long-term care.
+At least 70% of people over age 65 will need some long-term care, according to a study by the U.S. Department of Health and Human Services.

 Without long-term-care insurance, which typically covers the cost of nursing homes, assisted living facilities and in-home care, the later years of life can be financially taxing for seniors and their families.